Why joining up information is important

 - A complete, up-to-date record of an individual’s health and social care information helps them to make more informed decisions

-- They will have to spend less time finding out relevant information from different health and social care organisations and IT systems, and won’t have to spend time recording duplicate information across records
+- They can spend less time finding out relevant information from different health and social care organisations and IT systems, and don’t have to record duplicate information

-- They will be able to use information to plan and improve care for their residents
+- They can use information to plan and improve care for residents

-- Health and care professionals can work as a team to identify opportunities for improvement.
-They can do this using anonyomised information, with residents’ personal details removed
+- They can work as a team to identify opportunities for improvement, using anonyomised information, with residents’ personal details removed